maxrchung/step/README.md

 Note: Creating step charts requires a Google login.

-This project is a small web tool to help create step patterns for dance games (DanceDanceRevolution, Pump It Up, StepManiaX).
+This project is a small web tool to help create step patterns for dance games (Dance Dance Revolution, Pump It Up, StepManiaX).
 I'm mostly using it to personally make quick notes and practice certain parts of songs.
 Hope others may find it useful. 🐸